KXNO (AM): History

-KSO had a successful country music format from 1974 until 1989.
-On September 1, KSO began simulcasting KGGO-FM's album rock format, taking on the KGGO call sign in the process.
+KSO had a successful country music format from 1974 until 1989, becoming number one in 1976, beating WHO in the metro ratings.
+On September 1, 1989, KSO began simulcasting KGGO-FM's album rock format, taking on the KGGO call sign in the process.

-In 1994, the station became KDMI, broadcasting religious and Spanish language programming.
+In January 1994, the station became KDMI, broadcasting religious and Spanish language programming.
 Clear Channel Communications (now iHeartMedia) acquired KDMI in 2000.
 On January 1, 2001, KDMI became KXNO and adopted its current sports radio format.
-KXNO had two direct competitors: AM 940 KXTK (now KPSZ, 940 AM) and FM 107.1 KJJC (now KNWI).
+KXNO had two direct competitors: KXTK (940 AM, now KPSZ) and KJJC (107.1 FM, now KNWI).
 Both stations changed formats by mid-2003.

 In 2008, KXNO was nominated for a Marconi Award as the "Sports Station of the Year," given annually by the National Association of Broadcasters.

 On January 14, 2020, KXNO laid off its programming director, a producer, and four on-air personalities as part of a larger wave of layoffs by iHeartMedia due to a corporate restructuring.
 The layoffs included its morning hosts Travis Justice and Heather Burnside, and afternoon drive hosts Chris Williams and Ross Peterson.
 The layoffs were met with a negative response: in solidarity with their colleagues, fellow KXNO hosts Andy Fales and Keith Murphy protested the layoffs by cancelling their show for the day, and encouraged local sponsors to threaten boycotts of the station.
 Fales told Rolling Stone that the threat of the station's programming of local interest being replaced by nationally-syndicated personalities, with no adequate alternative available, was a disservice to the region's "passionate sports fans".
 The layoffs also generated criticism from listeners via social media.

 On January 16, 2020, the station's general manager Joel McCrea announced that iHeartMedia had given him permission to reinstate the employees.
 In addition, it was announced that KDXA would drop its alternative rock format and become an FM simulcast of KXNO.

+On August 5, 2024, iHeartMedia began simulcasting KXNO's local programming on KOSY-FM in Cedar Rapids; KMNS in Sioux City; KXIC in Iowa City; and WFXN in Moline, Illinois, under the "Iowa Sports Radio Network" name.